-Kohn, a nonparty to the lawsuit who said he’s a consumer of e-books, asked U.S. District Judge Denise Cote in New York last month for permission to file a friend-of-the-court brief opposing the U.S. Justice Department’s suit against Apple Inc. (AAPL) and its April settlement with three publishers.
+Kohn, a nonparty to the lawsuit who said he’s a consumer of e-books, asked U.S. District Judge Denise Cote in New York last month for permission to file a friend-of-the-court brief opposing the U.S. Justice Department’s suit against Apple Inc. (AAPL:US) and its April settlement with three publishers.

 Kohn yesterday filed the cartoon, or “graphic novelette,” version of what he’d proposed as a more conventional 25-page, prose-only, brief after Cote limited him to just five pages, he said in an interview.